Connacht Senior League (association football)

-The Connacht Senior League was an association football league featuring amateur, intermediate, and League of Ireland reserve teams affiliated to the Connacht Football Association.
-It was a third level league in the Republic of Ireland football league system.
+The Connacht Senior League (CSL) was an association football league featuring amateur, intermediate, and League of Ireland reserve teams affiliated to the Connacht Football Association.
+It was a third level league in the Irish football league system.
 An earlier provincial league, the Western League, had been active, on and off, since the 1930s before the Connacht Football Association decided to establish a more permanent league.
 The CSL was active between 1981 and 2000.
 In 2013 discussions were held about relaunching the league.

 History

 Western League

 The Connacht Football Association first established a provincial league in the 1930s.
 The Western League had a stop start history and was active up until the early 1970s.
-Galway, Sligo, Mayo and Roscommon organized their own qualifying rounds, using either a knock-out or round-robin format.
+Counties Galway, Sligo, Mayo and Roscommon organized their own qualifying rounds, using either a knock-out or round-robin format.
 The most successful team from this era was Galway Bohemians who were Western League champions on six occasions.
 Other participants in the Western League included Galway Rovers, Castlebar Celtic and Westport United.

 1980s

 In 1981–82 seven clubs – Mervue United, Sligo Rovers Reserves, Castlerea Celtic, Salthill Devon, Ballina Rovers, Tuam Celtic and UCG – formed the Connacht Senior League.
 Sligo Rovers were the inaugural champions while Mervue United won the following two titles.
 Ballinasloe Town joined during this time and Galway United reserves who also won two titles in a row after Mervues brace.
 In 1986 there was a proposal for the league to expand into a North West League.
 This idea was abandoned following the emergence of the Ulster Senior League however the potential financial strain of the North West league saw Castlerea Celtic and Ballina Rovers return to junior league status while Sligo Rovers had already pulled their reserve team in 1985 likely due to losses arising from their senior sides demotion to the League of Ireland First Division.
-After one season in 1986-87 which only consisted of six clubs, all from county Galway, membership started to improve with Mayo clubs Castlebar Celtic, Westport United and Ballina Town joining.
+After one season in 1986-87 which only consisted of six clubs, all from County Galway, membership started to improve with Mayo clubs Castlebar Celtic, Westport United and Ballina Town joining.
 Gentex of Athlone also joined for the 1987–88 season but withdrew in spring due to membership not being sanctioned by the Leinster Football Association.
 That same season also saw a Connacht Senior League XI take part in the League of Ireland cup generally appearing in a four team midwest group.